 - Bright colors can be used as accents against a more subdued background.
 Notice how accent colors make the imagery seem to pop off of the page in the example below.

 - Making sure that colors in your UI are accessible for your users is a really important aspect of a well-executed visual design.
 Test your color palette to make sure you have enough color contrast.
+Canva’s color wheel is a great free tool to help design beginners choose color combinations.

 Focus on Typography